Yvand/Hugo-EntraCP/content/docs/overview/introduction.md

 - SharePoint Subscription Edition, SharePoint 2019 or SharePoint 2016.
 - [.NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) or newer on all SharePoint servers.
-- **All** SharePoint servers need to be able to connect to Internet.
+- **All** the harePoint servers must be able to connect to Entra ID and Microsoft Graph.
 - An [app registration in your Microsoft Entra ID tenant]({{< relref "register-application" >}}), with the appropriate permissions.

 ## Features